yt-dlp/yt-dlp/README.md

                                     --write-description etc. (default)
     --no-write-playlist-metafiles   Do not write playlist metadata when using --write-info-json, --write-description etc.
-    --clean-info-json               Remove some private fields such as filenames from the infojson.
-Note that it could still contain some personal information (default)
+    --clean-info-json               Remove some internal metadata such as filenames from the infojson (default)
     --no-clean-info-json            Write all fields to the infojson --write-comments                Retrieve video comments to be placed in the infojson.
 The comments are fetched even